• Skip to primary navigation

 Both airlines have distance-based award charts that calculate the number of Avios needed for an award flight by how many miles you fly.

-The major difference to understand and use to your advantage is the British Airways charges per segment.
 Iberia, though, sets the number of Avios needed for an award flight on the overall distance flown, regardless of whether or not your itinerary has a connection.

-Iberia also requires you to book round trip itineraries when booking American Airlines-operated flights whereas British Airways pay-per-segment means you can book one-ways.
+Iberia also requires you to book round-trip itineraries when booking American Airlines-operated flights whereas British Airways pay-per-segment means you can book one-ways.

-The 2 takeaways are:
+The 3 takeaways are:

 • Shorter flights will cost fewer Avios.

-• You want to book direct American Airlines-operated flights when booking with British Airways.
-If the American Airlines itinerary you need to book has to connect, it’ll be better to book with Iberia.
+• If the American Airlines itinerary you need to book has to connect, it’ll be better to book with Iberia.

 Let’s look at an example with each partner airline.